Forth (programming language): Uses

 Forth has a niche in astronomical and space applications as well as a history in embedded systems.
 The Open Firmware boot ROMs used by Apple, IBM, Sun, and OLPC XO-1 contain a Forth environment.

 Forth has often been used to bring up new hardware.
 Forth was the first resident software on the new Intel 8086 chip in 1978, and MacFORTH was the first resident development system for the Macintosh 128K in 1984.

-Circa 1982, Atari, Inc. used an elaborate animated demo written in Forth to showcase capabilities of the Atari 8-bit computers in department stores.
+Circa 1982, Atari, Inc. used an elaborate, self-running demo written in Forth to showcase capabilities of the Atari 8-bit computers in department stores.
 Electronic Arts published multiple video games in the 1980s that were written in Forth, including Worms?
 (1983), Adventure Construction Set (1984), Amnesia (1986), Starflight (1986), and Lords of Conquest (1986).
 Robot coding game ChipWits (1984) was developed in MacFORTH for the Macintosh 128K, while the Commodore 64 port was written with SuperForth 64.
+The prototype of Boulder Dash (1984) was implemented in Forth before being rewritten in 6502 assembly language.

 Ashton-Tate's RapidFile (1986), a flat-file database program, and VP-Planner from Paperback Software International (1983), a spreadsheet program competing with Lotus 1-2-3, were written in Forth.

 The Canon Cat (1987) uses Forth for its system programming.

 Rockwell produced single-chip microcomputers with resident Forth kernels: the R65F11 and R65F12.

 ASYST was a Forth expansion for measuring and controlling on PCs.